 Here are some things I Think I am thinking about:

-1) Here’s a new episode of Three Minute Money.
+1) Here’s a new episode of Three Minute Macro.

 This one is “Where Does Money Come From?”
 I’m still getting the wheels greased here and building up for more interesting and advanced topics, but these are good building blocks.
 I hope you enjoy it.

 2) Passive investing is ruining the world (again).

 Marc Andreessen and Elon Musk were railing against passive indexing over the weekend and that sparked a big debate about the long-term impact of passive investing and how it’s causing all sorts of market and economic distortions.

 I don’t want to downplay the potential risk of a few firms having huge amounts of voting rights over corporate actions, but I tend to think this whole narrative is exaggerated.
 The primary reason I say this is because these firms vote with management in 90% of cases.
 This is precisely what a passive investor wants.
 The passive investor doesn’t want to have discretion in how a company is run because the passive investor believes that they cannot make a meaningful impact in actively dictating corporate performance.